Exploring Iceland and the Northern Lights

 If Iceland isn’t already on your list, then Make a Bucket List are here to tell you why it should be.
 This beautiful volcanic island with the chance of seeing a natural phenomenon such at the Northern Lights, really is a must if you like to be wowed!
 So let us give you our tips when it comes to exploring Iceland and the Northern Lights.

 First things first, what is it that’s drawing you to this beautiful place?
 Because they have two seasons which offer very different extremes.
 In winter you’ll not see much daylight and in summer it won’t really ever get dark.
 So if it’s exploring the fjords, volcanos and waterfalls, then ensure you choose a date with enough day light.
 But, if you’re wanting to attempt to see the natural phenomenon of the Northern Lights, then you’ll be looking for a time of year with enough darkness.
-We would recommend late autumn early winter, or early spring to make the most of this beautiful country and all it has to offer.

 Exploring Iceland and the Northern LightsWhere to Book When Exploring Iceland and the Northern Lights